Who Are You?

 What is Intentional Communication?

 Ignite CSP has developed a specific process we apply to everything we do.
 Essentially, we ask clients to identify their intention—how do they want to affect their audience?
 Then we work on alignment—ensuring the body and voice support the intention.
 Finally, we discuss practice.
 Practicing isn’t complicated, but there are definitely methods that help you reach the desired outcomes.
 Students participate in exercises to identify both their strengths and the gaps where they can develop their skills, and each participant creates a practice plan to continue working after the course is completed.
-This three-part process is described in the video at the bottom of this page.

 Who Are We?